-The time for planning social media strategies is today.
-Otherwise, you risk a reactive approach and, worse, spans of “radio silence” sprinkled throughout the year.
+The time for refining your social media strategy is today.
+Otherwise, you risk a reactive approach and, worse, spans of radio silence sprinkled throughout the year.

-Whether you are taking the first steps with social media marketing or building upon an existing social media marketing plan, here’s how to enter 2018 with a solid strategy:
+Whether you are preparing to take your first steps with social media marketing or building upon an existing plan, here’s how to enter 2023 with a solid strategy:

-Step 1: Evaluate your existing tactics and channels
+Step 1: Evaluate your existing social media channels

-“If you always do what you’ve always done, you will always get what you’ve always got.”
+“If you always do what you’ve always done, you’ll always get what you’ve always got.”
 While there’s some debate over the source of that quote, there’s no denying the truth behind it.

 Instead of letting your social media marketing plan putter along on autopilot, take this opportunity to evaluate your tactics from the prior 365 days.
-Most social media programs have built-in analytics that will allow you to track the number of interactions for each post, tweet or video.
-If your engagement scores aren’t worth a lump of coal, it’s time to make a change.
+Most social media programs have built-in analytics that will allow you to track the number of interactions for each post, pic and video.
+If your engagement scores are as sad as a snowman in summer, it’s time to try something new.

-Reference your website analytics report as well to see which social media channels and posts resulted in the most traffic to your bank website and, better yet, resulted in conversations.
+Refer to your website analytics report as well to see which social media channels and posts resulted in the most traffic to your bank website and, better yet, resulted in conversions.

-Once you have gathered the data, it’s time to apply your findings to next year’s plan.
+Once you’ve gathered the data, it’s time to apply your findings to next year’s plan.
 Here is a handful of questions you should ask yourself for each of your social media channels:

-- If I have a high level of engagement, should I increase the frequency of posts?
+- If I have a high level of engagement, can I increase the frequency of posts?